jaredlang/autogen-agents/5a.weather-report/observation.md

   d.
 The business value of data scrapers is less development on both API producers and consumers.
 3. This example is also a rewrite of another example [weather-agent](https://github.com/jaredlang/weather-agent), which was written in Feb-2024 with LangChain Agent model.
   a.
 AutoGen is easier to understand and has excellent documentation.
   b.
 LangChain feels weird and unnatural.
-When a developer feels that way, imagine how non-developers would feel.
+When someone writing the code on his new year's holidays feels that way, imagine how non-developers would feel.

 ## Calling Sequence